siamalrafi/DOCHOUSE/README.md

 ### GitHub  Link : https://github.com/Porgramming-Hero-web-course/b6a11-service-review-client-side-Rahathasandipto

-$$$ Some Special Features Of This Website Are Available ------
+## Some Special Features Of This Website Are Available ------

+* This is a service provider  Websites
+* There are 2 private routes and and sign in option
+* The security option are top class .
+Here JWT token is available
+* User also can post there review and rating of my service
+* They can add a new service that are not implemented yet and I will try to implement it.